rever0f/zshadow-eidlon/README.md

 sysadmin best practices presentation

 spiral template created by loc.cl. requires
-[embedded common lisp(ecl)][ecl]. has 12 frames
-and continually shrinks by .3 scale to allow spiral. fairly small edit to taste.
+[embedded common lisp(ecl)][ecl]. has 12 frames in circle and continually shrinks by .3 scale to allow spiral up to title names. fairly small edit to taste.

 the md file is compiled from markdown through [mdpress][mdp] to html and javascript utilizing